thunlp/FastPromptTuning/README.md

 where $dataset_nameX can be one or multiple of mnli, qqp, record, squad2, xsum.

 ## Experiments
-If you download pretrained language models from [Huggingface Models](https://huggingface.co/google/t5-large-lm-adapt), you need to specify the path of downloaded models in shell files.
+If you download pretrained language models from [Huggingface Models](https://huggingface.co/google/t5-large-lm-adapt), you need to specify the path of downloaded models in scripts files.

 ### Get activation scores
 Before experiments, we need to compute activation scores of each neurons in pretrianed language models.
 It will generate activation scores of all tasks on both LARGE and XL models.
 The score will be stored in directory `scores`.